Resources

 OnlineConvenient, affordable, access to diverse coachesLess real-time correction on posture

-In-personHands-on feedback, studio setup, live accompanimentLess flexible, higher travel time/cost
+In-personHands-on feedback, vocal studio in Toronto, live accompanimentLess flexible, higher travel time/cost

 Pros and cons of online and in-person singing tutors in Toronto